Vegan Mushroom Pumpkin Chili

 This combination may seem unusual, but the flavors in it are not.
 I wouldn’t eat a bad chili, much less post it on my blog.
 I have won chili cook-offs before, so you can at least expect I know what good chili is.

 And I am not a Vegan.
 I do like chili with meat.
 But good chili doesn’t demand meat.
 And when the thought of making a chili with mushrooms and pumpkin crossed my mind, I thought nothing of it.
 I had bought a pound of white mushrooms at the market for a great price, and was looking for ways to use it up.
-Plus, I happen to have pumpkins sitting around right now that I bought from the farm market to have from pumpkin flavored everything.😉
+Plus, I happen to have pumpkins sitting around right now that I bought from the farm market to have for pumpkin flavored everything. 😉

 So besides pies, and pumpkin butter, and pumpkin hot chocolate, and pumpkin lattes, the pumpkin chili also falls under everything.